Login to myESAIC Membership

 1. Propofol TIVA increases Disease Free Survival compared with volatile sevoflurane anaesthesia;

-2. Lidocaine perioperatively (bolus + continuous infusion until discharged from PACU) increases Disease Free Survival compared with patients not receiving any lidocaine.
+2. Lidocaine perioperatively (bolus + continuous infusion until discharged from PACU) increases disease-free survival compared with patients not receiving any lidocaine.

 Secondary Objectives